-Quick Clearance But O'Keefe won quick clearance on felonious assault charges pressed by several of the five they saw him ignore identification papers offered by Mabry, The witnesses had offered their testimony despite anonymous telephone threats several of them received.
-Mabry's original hearing or he disorderly conduct charge ended in a mistrial.
-As the first witness against him in the new trial, Nov.
-10, O'Keefe admitwitness against him in the new ed that he had known William Zanoline, a Parks Dept. employe who backed his earlier testimony "for more than a year."
+Quick Clearance The assault victim Samuel But O'Keefe won quick clearance on felonious assault charges pressed by several of the five they saw him ignore identification papers offered by Mabry, The witnesses had offered their testimony despite anonymous telephone threats several of them received.
+Mabry's original hearing on the disorderly conduct charge ended in a mistrial.
+As the first witness against him in the new ed that he had known William Zanoline, a Parks Dept. employe who backed his earlier testimony "for more than a year."
 At the first trial he swore he had never seen Zanoline before.

-He also admitted on the stand This was only natural since that he had spoken to Mrs. their future became one of the Clare Finkelman, one of the key issues in the campaign. witnesses who pressed assault charges against him.
-He had denied this at the first trial.
-He also changed the circumstances of a conversation with warmth for either.
-Gil Turner, another witness against him.
-He told the court he must st the constant threat from "But the Ngo Dinh Diem head.
+witnesses who pressed assault charges against him.
+He had denied this at the first trial. warmth for either.